1) I can clearly define

 distracted, biased, closed to other ideas, indifferent, ("Who cares?"),

-and/or rigid in spiritual values and beliefs.
+and/or rigid in their spiritual values and beliefs.

 That may cause